Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon has put up 42 hits with 11 doubles, a triple, three home runs and 18 walks.
-He has driven in 17 runs.
+- Blackmon has 43 hits with 11 doubles, a triple, three home runs, 18 walks and 17 RBI.

 Blackmon Recent Games